Arthur McKay

-Arthur Fortescue McKay, best known as Art McKay (September 11, 1926 – August 3, 2000) was a Canadian painter and a member of The Regina Five.
-Many of his works are modernist abstractions.
+Arthur Fortescue McKay, best known as Art McKay L.L.
+D. (September 11, 1926 – August 3, 2000) was a painter and a member of the Regina Five.
+Most of his work is abstract.

 Early life and education

 McKay was born in Nipawin, Saskatchewan.
 His father was Joseph Fortescue McKay, a son of Angus McKay whose own grandfather was the younger John Richards McKay and whose grandmother was Harriet Ballenden.
 This and other ancestry would qualify McKay as an Anglo-Métis artist in Saskatchewan and in Canada.
 His mother, Georgina Agnes Newnham, was a daughter of another historical figure in Saskatchewan, the Anglican Bishop of Saskatchewan, Jervois Newnham.

 From an early age, McKay drew landscape.
 His training in art began at the Provincial Institute of Technology and Art (now the Alberta University of the Arts) in Calgary (1946–1948), and later at the Académie de la Grande Chaumière in Paris (1949–1950), Columbia University in New York (1956–1957), and The Barnes Foundation in Merion, Pennsylvania (1956–1957).